Robust Moving Target Defence Against False Data Injection Attacks in Power Grids: Simulation

 Firstly, we define the attack strength with respect to the noise level as:

 We consider three types of attacks for the simplified AC model.
-1). \textbf{\textit{Worst-case attack}} where the attacker attacks on the weakest point $\bm{u}_{k+1}$ of a given MTD strategy according to Algorithm \ref{alg:vulnerable_point}; 2). \textbf{\textit{Single-state attack}} where the attacker only injects on single non-reference phase angle of the grid; and 3). \textbf{\textit{Random attack}} where the attack vector $\bm{a}$ is randomly generated as follows.
-Firstly, the attack state vector $\bm{c}$ is generated with a random number of attacked states $\|\bm{c}\|_0 = q, q = 1, 2, \dots, n$ and then sampled from multivariate Gaussian distribution with $q$ non-zero entries.
-Then the attack vector is found as $\bm{a}=\bm{J}\bm{c}$ and rescaled by different $\rho = 5,7,10,15,20$ according to \eqref{eq:att_rho}.
-To simplify the analysis, the measurement noise is set as $\sigma_i = 0.01p.u., \forall i$ in all the case studies.
-In this case, to have $\beta$-MTD, a necessary condition is $\rho\geq\sqrt{\lambda_c(\beta)/m}$ according to Proposition \ref{prop:min_att}.
+1). \textbf{\textit{Worst-case attack}} where the attacker attacks on the weakest point $\bm{u}_{k+1}$ of a given MTD strategy according to Algorithm \ref{alg:vulnerable_point}; 2). \textbf{\textit{Single-state attack}} where the attacker only injects on single non-reference phase angle; and 3). \textbf{\textit{Random attack}} where the attack vector $\bm{a}$ is randomly generated as follows.
+First, the number of attacked state $\|\bm{c}\|_0 = q$ is drawn uniformly from set $\{1,2,\dots,n\}$. $\bm{c}$ is then sampled from multivariate Gaussian distribution with $q$ non-zero entries.
+Second, the attack vector is found as $\bm{a}=\bm{J}\bm{c}$ and rescaled by different $\rho = 5,7,10,15,20$ according to \eqref{eq:att_rho}.
+To simplify the analysis, the measurement noise is set as $\sigma_i = 0.01p.u., \forall i$ in all case studies.
+In this case, to have $\beta$-MTD, the necessary condition is $\rho\geq\sqrt{\lambda_c(\beta)/m}$ according to Proposition \ref{prop:min_att}.